 PROC EXPORT DBMS=XLSX – new in 9.3M1, writes Excel 2010 files (XLSX format) directly.
 No driver or PC Files Server needed.
 Works on Windows and UNIX.

-The following methods do not require SAS/ACCESS to PC Files, so they are popular, even if they don't produce "native" Excel files:
+The following methods do not require SAS/ACCESS to PC Files, so they are popular, even if some don't produce "native" Excel files:

 PROC EXPORT DBMS=CSV – produces comma separated value files, most often used in Excel.